TheEdgeOfRage/logfmt/README.md

 #### No color

-If you don't want to have colors on the output, use `-n`.
+If you don't want to have colors on the output, set `-n`.

+#### Force color

+By default, logfmt will detect if the output is a pipe or redirect to a file and will automatically disable colors.
+If you still want to have colorized output, for example when piping into `less`, you can force it using `-c`.